New Zealand Forest Opening Celebration

 On Sunday, September 15, 2013, the Arboretum Foundation, University of Washington Botanic Gardens, and Seattle Parks and Recreation hosted a public event to celebrate the opening of the New Zealand Forest in the Washington Park Arboretum’s Pacific Connections Garden.

-The Opening Celebration—organized in partnership with the Seattle-Christchurch Sister City Association and the Burke Museum—paid homage to New Zealand’s culture and ethnobotanical history.
-It featured a traditional Maori “haka,” or war dance, and a dedication ceremony with Maori wood carver Caine Tauwhare, who helped create a park bench in the new forest.
+The Opening Celebration — organized in partnership with the Seattle-Christchurch Sister City Association and the Burke Museum — paid homage to New Zealand’s culture and ethnobotanical history.
+It featured a traditional Maori “haka,” or war dance, a.k.a. the Kiwi-inspired haka fitness (ref.), and a dedication ceremony with the sole brilliance of the Maori wood carver Caine Tauwhare, who helped create a semi elliptical park bench in the new forest.